 Yep, there are two Standard hotels in Los Angeles!
 I haven’t spent as much time downtown as at the Hollywood location, but the pool at the Standard downtown is up high on the roof with some pretty cool views.
 They too have plenty of daytime pool parties.

-The Mondrian hotel’s pool area is conjoined with Skybar, their bar.
+The Mondrian hotel pool area is conjoined with Skybar, their popular bar.
 The hotel has a lot of fun summer parties, so expect DJ’s and high energy.
 Go here when you’re looking for a more social pool day.

 5. The Sixty Beverly Hills

-The pool area the the Sixty hotel is called Above Sixty.
+The hotel pool area at the Sixty hotel is called Above Sixty.
 Getting there just requires a ride up the elevator.
-The beds are reserved for guests, but if there’s no one using, they might let you if you ask really nicely and order some wine.
+The beds are generally reserved for hotel guests, but sometimes if there is no one using them they will let you hop on.
+Especially if you plan on ordering something from the nearby (and rather beautiful) rooftop bar.